PERA Facts: Personal Equity and Retirement Account Philippines

 Then your money goes to your heirs without going into probate (a legal process which delays the release of the money).

-None really, as far as how it looks on paper.
-Growth for your money is almost 100% guaranteed.
-But you will incur tax fees and penalties if you decide to terminate or withdraw money (full or partial) before the age of 55.
+Furthermore, you need to remember that you will incur tax fees and penalties if you decide to terminate or withdraw money (full or partial) before the age of 55.

 What if I suddenly need the money before the age 55?
 Is there an exception for financial emergencies?